rolfsimoes/sitsdata/README.md

 License: Creative Commons Attribution 4.0 International (CC BY 4.0).

-## CSV files with spatio-temporal samples of land use and land cover
+## CSV files with samples of land use and land cover

 R package `sitsdata` contains CSV files to be used for extraction of time series from data cubes.
 All CSV files have the following columns: